Creating Content with your Kids

 Instead, how about asking your children to look at your website?
 The average reading age level for a broadsheet newspaper is around 12, and 9 for a tabloid.
 With this in mind, if your child is 9 or above then they should be able to understand your copy.
 Can they?
 Ask them if they find anything confusing or if they would want to know more.

-My children are younger than 9, but give them a tablet and they can quite happily navigate a website, so it is a great time to get them to check your menus and links.
+My children are 8 and 11 and can quite happily navigate a website, via a mobile phone, tablet or desktop, so it is a great time to get them to check your menus and links.
 You could create a game and ask them if they can find a certain product or a certain blog post (especially, if they can read relatively well).
 How quickly and easily did they find it?
 How easy did they find it to read the website copy?

 I know it is unlikely that children are your target audience, but it is fascinating asking children what they see and think.
 And if your children’s education is anything like mine, they are now taught lots about parts of speech, grammar and editing, so they can be perfect copyeditors!

 Let your children loose with your camera phone

 If you have something super expensive, perhaps consider the child’s own tablet (if they have one) or even a traditional digital camera, that you may have.
 Then, give your children the ‘recording device’, give them a brief and see what they create.

 My kids are so natural on video.
 They have been doing private video diaries and creating dance videos since homschooling and it is amazing how they can chat directly to camera for 3-5 minutes with no problems at all.
 Even more scary is my son’s ability to sign off a video with calls to action, like ‘don’t forget to like and share’ or ‘comment below with your own suggestions’ – I’m blaming Joe Wicks!

 You may not choose to use the content or share it publicly, but it can be wonderful for opening up ideas.